 However, that success doesn’t just happen during office hours.
 It extends around-the-clock, seven days a week.
 But how can you satisfy patients when you’re not in the office seeing them?

 This is where a medical answering service comes in.
-They’re available 24/7 to interact with your patients and callers anytime of the day or night, whenever they happen to call.
-This might be during dinner, at 3 a.m. or during your commute to the office.
+They’re available 24/7 to interact with your patients and callers any time of the day or night, whenever they happen to call.
+This might be during dinner, at 3 a.m., or during your commute to the office.
 It could also be on weekends and holidays.

-Though there’s little you can personally do to enhance patient satisfaction outside of regular business hours, you make a smart move when you enlist the aid of a medical answering service.
+Though there’s little you can personally do to enhance patient satisfaction outside of regular business hours, you make a smart move when you enlist the aid of medical answering service.
 They can help keep patients as a priority and delight them every time they call by having a real person available to talk to them.

-Aaron Boatin is president of Ambs Call Center, a virtual receptionist and telephone answering service provider that specializes in serving the healthcare industry.
+Aaron Boatin is President of Ambs Call Center, a virtual receptionist and telephone answering service provider that specializes in serving the healthcare industry.
 This article is an excerpt from the post “10 Ways Your Patients Benefit from a Doctors Answering Service.”